 Managing medicines: Formularies

-Last updated: Sunday, July 11, 2021
+Last updated: Wednesday, July 03, 2024

-1. It restricts the stock of medicines that a Pharmacy department must hold; there would not be enough space for a hospital Pharmacy to stock every single medicine that is marketed.
+1. It restricts the stock of medicines that a pharmacy department must hold; there would not be enough space for a hospital pharmacy to stock every single medicine that is marketed.

-2. Since a Pharmacy department can’t stock everything, then healthcare professionals are encouraged to choose the most appropriate medicines to have available for their patients.
+2. Since a pharmacy department can’t stock everything, then healthcare professionals are encouraged to choose the most appropriate medicines to have available for their patients.
 When choosing medicines for the formulary, they consider effectiveness, safety, patient convenience, and value for money.

 3. If prescribers have a limited range of medicines to choose from, they become more familiar with them and this reduces the risk of errors.

-4. Reduced waste: if a Pharmacy department kept a very wide range of medicines, then many would not get used, go out of date, and have to be thrown away.
+4. Reduced waste: if a pharmacy department kept a very wide range of medicines, then many would not get used, go out of date, and have to be thrown away.

 5. Instead of stocking small amounts of, say, ten similar medicines a hospital might routinely keep just two.
 Because these two medicines will be used more, it increases a Pharmacy department’s ability to negotiate a discount when purchasing.